mohamedevv/notes-privacy-policy/privacy_policy.md

 ## Data We Collect:

- >- We collect data sent to us when the app is used, including user backups added to our databases.
+ >- We collect data sent to us when the app is used, including user backups that are added to our databases.
 This data is collected voluntarily.

-User backups are encrypted using AES256 encryption with the password provided by the user during the backup process, we **cannot** access this backup data in any way.
+ >- User backups are encrypted using AES256 encryption, with the password provided by the user during the backup process.
+We cannot access this backup data in any way.

+ >- However, if the user does not make a backup, we do not collect any personal data such as notes, images, or tasks from the app.

- >- No personal data other than the email address and fully encrypted data with the user's password is collected when using the backup service.
+ >- No personal data other than the email address and the fully encrypted data, protected by the user's password, is collected when using the backup service.

 ## Sharing with Others:
 >- We do not share users personal data with anyone outside the app.